 ATK provided propulsion for all three stages, many of the composite structures of the Pegasus rocket, as well as the solar array and structures for the NuSTAR spacecraft.
 ATK's Orion motors – manufactured in Magna, Utah – have provided reliable propulsion for the Pegasus since its first mission in 1990.
 The Pegasus vehicle's payload fairing, interstage, raceways, and the filament-wound solid rocket motor cases were produced by ATK in Clearfield, Utah.

-The Pegasus rocket traveled under Orbital's L-1011 "Stargazer" carrier aircraft to an altitude of approximately 39,000 feet, where it was released horizontally before the first-stage Orion 50 SXL motor ignited.
+The Pegasus traveled under Orbital's L-1011 "Stargazer" carrier aircraft to an altitude of approximately 40,000 feet, where it was released horizontally before the first-stage Orion 50 SXL motor ignited.
 Approximately 130 seconds into the flight, the Orion 50 XL second-stage ignited and a composite payload fairing was jettisoned.
-After a several-minute coast period, the third-stage Orion 38 motor burned until approximately 10 minutes into the flight.
-Three minutes later, when the Pegasus released IRIS into its intended orbit.
+After a several-minute coast period, the third-stage Orion 38 motor burned until approximately 10 minutes into the flight, when the Pegasus released NuSTAR into orbit.

-This was the 42nd mission launched by Pegasus rockets.
-Pegasus, which has deployed over 80 satellites into orbit, has set the standard for reliable small launch vehicles using ATK's Orion motors.
+The NuSTAR mission was the 41st mission carried out by Pegasus rockets and the 27th consecutive successful launch.
+Pegasus, which has deployed nearly 80 satellites into orbit, has set the standard for reliable small launch vehicles using ATK's Orion motors.